MetOffice/lfric_core/documentation/source/getting_started/tutorials/simple_diffusion/index.rst

 This tutorial is designed to provide an introduction to the LFRic data model and how to write kernels to perform calculations on the data held within a field.

-TODO: Some info on the lfric data structures.
-Ref to the main parts of the documentaion.

 The kernel performs the diffusion calculation on a tracer field, and we will be modifying it to extend its capability to include diffusion in both horizontal directions of mesh cells.